tbondwilkinson/dom-parts/README.md

 - **React**: A component may not be rooted with a single element root and may instead be rooted with 0 or more top-level nodes.
 No way to represent this in HTML and get behaviors like event listening, DOM measurement.
 - **Wiz (Google Internal)**: Component ownership may skip into child components (comparable to `<template>` slots).

-## Requirements
+## Potential Requirements

-These are the requirements for a new browser API that solved the above use cases:
+These are the potential requirements for a new browser API that solved the above use cases:

 1. Markers are preserved and cloned with a DOM clone.
 1. Markers are preserved after DOM mutations.